Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Discussion

 \paragraph{$R$-Separation and its Estimation} Assumption \ref{assumption_r_estiamtes_from_data} derives from Remark \ref{remark_r_sep}.
 We concur with \cite{yang_closer_2020} and believe that, for any real-world \gls{ML} classification application where the inputs are data-points with ``physical meanings'', there should always exist an $r$-stable ground truth.
 Such $r$-stable ground truth varies between applications, and the smaller the $r$ is, the harder the inherent difficulty of the classification problem becomes.
 This $r$ is therefore a \textit{difficulty indicator} for the given classification problem.
 Indeed, it is hard to estimate the $r$ (either in the input pixel space nor the latent feature space)---the best we can do is to estimate it from the existing dataset.
 One way of solving the problem is to keep monitoring the $r$ estimates as more labelled data is collected, e.g.\ during operation, and to redo the cell partition when the estimated $r$ has changed significantly.
 Such a dynamic way of estimating $r$ can be supported by the concept of dynamic assurance cases \cite{asaadi_dynamic_2020}.

 \paragraph{Approximation of the \gls{OP} from Data} Assumption \ref{assumption_dataset_represents_OP} says that the collected dataset statistically represents the \gls{OP}, which may not hold for many practical reasons---e.g., when the future \gls{OP} is uncertain at the training stage and data is therefore collected in a balanced way to perform well in all categories of inputs.

-Although we demonstrate our \gls{RAM} under this assumption for simplicity, it can be easily relaxed.
-Essentially, we try to fit a \gls{PDF} over the input space from an ``operational dataset'' (representing the \gls{OP}).
-Data-points in this set can be \textit{unlabelled} raw data generated from historical data of previous applications and simulations, which can then be scaled based on domain expert knowledge (e.g., by DL generative models that we are currently investigating).
-Obtaining such an operational dataset is an application-specific engineering problem, and manageable thanks to the fact that it does not require labelled data.
+Although we demonstrate our \gls{RAM} under this assumption for simplicity, it can be relaxed for the following reasons.
+Any given dataset that differs from the OP requires a \textit{preprocessing} step to synthesis a new ``operational dataset'' (representing the \gls{OP}), e.g., by generative models, adding weights to data-points, etc. Indeed, such preprocessing step may require domain expert knowledge and/or historical data of similar products which is not an uncommon practice for traditional software \cite{smidts_software_2014}.
+That is, we try to fit a \gls{PDF} over the input space from the ``operational dataset'', and data-points in this set can be raw data generated from historical data of previous applications which can then be scaled based on domain expert knowledge and by adding new data from simulation/generative-models.
+Obtaining such an operational dataset is an application-specific engineering problem, and manageable thanks to the fact that it does not require manual labelling.
 Notably, the \gls{OP} may also be approximated at \textit{runtime} based on the data stream of operational data.
 Efficient KDE for data streams \cite{qahtan_kde_track_2017} can be used.
 If the \gls{OP} was subject to sudden changes, change-point detectors like \cite{zhao_interval_2020} should also be paired with the runtime estimator to robustly approximate the \gls{OP}.
-Again, such dynamic way of estimating \gls{OP} can also be supported by dynamic assurance cases \cite{asaadi_dynamic_2020}.
+Such dynamic way of estimating \gls{OP} can also be supported by dynamic assurance cases \cite{asaadi_dynamic_2020}.